 It is assumed that there was an older settlement in Punat Bay during Illyrian and Roman times.

-Punat is known for its long tradition of olive growing, and aside from the extra virgin olive oil, one can take an enjoyable walk on the marked hiking trails passing through the centuries-old, well-tended olive groves and participate in specially organized olive harvesting.
+Punat is known for its long tradition of olive growing.
+In addition to the top-quality extra virgin olive oil, you can take an enjoyable walk on the marked hiking trails passing through the centuries-old, well-tended olive groves. and participate in specially organized olive harvesting.
 You can also join the tourist olive harvest.

 Only 9 km from Punat, you can visit the village of Stara Baška.
 There is an interesting panoramic road from Punat to Stara Baška notable for its interesting stone graffiti and beautiful beaches, which attract many swimmers from all over the island.